Muzammal-Naseer/DCViT-AT/README.md

 python setup.py build develop
 ```
 ## Dataset Preparation
-See details in md file
+See details in md files

 ## Training for Dynamic Cues for Videos
 The folder [Dynamic_Cues](/Dynamic_Cues) contains all the code to train our models.